hcchengithub/peforth/README.rst

 peforth
 #######

-A FORTH programming language begins with only two words 'code' and 'end-code'.
+A python programable debugger in FORTH syntax.

 Ways to run peforth
 ***********************************